Zodiacus Vitae

-Zodiacus Vitae is a sixteenth century European book published in various languages which had a widespread influence thanks to its wide use as a text book.
+Zodiacus Vitae is a sixteenth century European book by Pier Angelo Manzolli published in various languages which had a widespread influence thanks to its wide use as a text book.
 Over sixty editions as well as translations into French, German and English.
 It was adopted as a school text both on the Continent and in England, being taught alongside Terence and Baptista Mantuanus in the third form.